 Last Christmas: A Greek Winter Tale

 Casey Cartwright looked at her watch.
 They needed to get to the airport within the next hour so that they would make their flight back to Washington DC.
 Where's Cappie?
 She thought to herself.
 She couldn't believe that six months ago, Cappie and she had driven off together.
-She was so proud of him when he graduated and that he was willing to leave with her.
+She was so proud of him when he graduated and even prouder that he was willing to leave Ohio with her.
 It had taken six months to be away from Cypress-Rhodes University and not miss being a part of it.
 Now that they'd been back at CRU for a few days, it was great to see everyone again.
-She loved spending Christmas at Ashleigh's new apartment and witnessing the growing relationship between her best friend and her younger brother, Rusy; who was in his final year at CRU.
+She loved spending Christmas at Ashleigh's new apartment and witnessing the growing relationship between her best friend and her younger brother, Rusty; who was in his final year at CRU.
 She was also happy to see that Rebecca Logan and Evan Chambers had rekindled their relationship.
 Evan was in his second year of law school and Rebecca was also in her senior year like Rusty.
 Casey was also glad to see the Zeta Beta Zetas were once again the number one sorority.

 She knew Cappie had missed CRU and when they arrived at their old campus a few days ago, it was like he never left.
 He immediately reconnected with his frat brothers at the Kappa Tau house and she knew if there was one place he was going to be at, it'd be the house.
 She left Ashleigh's apartment and made her way towards the KT house.
 As she neared the house, she saw some of the brothers setting up speakers outside the house and some carrying speakers to the backyard.